 The Cleburne Wine and Art Festival

 On Oct.
-19, Cleburne Conference Center will come alive with fabulous country music and a panel of six well-known songwriters during Nashville Lights.
+20, Cleburne Conference Center will come alive with fabulous country music and a panel of six well-known songwriters during Nashville Lights.
 These songwriters are known for creating the lyrics of some of your favorite country music hits.
 The event also includes a live auction and raffle tickets to win cool prizes.
-Doors open at 5:30 p.m., but make plans to take advantage of the dinner buffet at 6:00 p.m., catered by Del Norte.
+Doors open at 5:30 p.m. but make plans to take advantage of the dinner buffet at 6:00 p.m.
 Wine and beer will be available for purchase throughout the evening.

 Holiday Open House

 Avoid the hassle of holiday shopping by getting it done early.
 On Nov.
-5, over 30 businesses in Cleburne will offer specials and discounts (up to 25 percent off entire purchases).
+5-6, 2022 over 30 businesses in Cleburne will offer specials and discounts (up to 25 percent off entire purchases).
 Shoppers who spend more than $50.00 at select stores will automatically be entered in a giveaway contest to win prizes.
-Among the popular stores participating this year are Bennett’s Printing & Office Supply, Bus Depot Antiques & Market Place, Lindy’s Treats and Treasures, Red Horse Antiques, The Shabby Shack, Merle Norman and more.
-Complimentary refreshments will be available in the shops as you browse around.
+Among the popular stores participating this year are Bennett’s Printing & Office Supply, Bus Depot Antiques & Market Place, Lindy’s Treats and Treasures, Red Horse Antiques, The Shabby Shack, Merle Norman, and more.

 Celebrate Cleburne’s rich history during Pioneer Days, from Nov.
-17-19, at Chisholm Trail Museum.
-This free event allows visitors to step back in time to the 1850s in a replicated Wild West village called Wardville.
+11-12, at Chisholm Trail Museum.
+This event allows visitors to step back in time to the 1850s in a replicated Wild West village called Wardville.
 Staff will dress up in period attire as cowboys, gunfighters, blacksmiths and other costumes.
-History lovers can participate in a Civil-War encampment to have firsthand experience at what life was like in the area more than a century ago with a real life cattle drive Saturday morning.
+History lovers can participate in a Civil-War encampment to have firsthand experience at what life was like in the area more than a century ago.
 Food and art vendors will be scattered throughout the museum grounds, making your visit an enjoyable experience.

 Cleburne State Park